Aditya Pancholi: 1988–1996: Lead roles

-1997–present: Supporting roles and antagonists
+1997–2015: Supporting roles and antagonists

 Pancholi switched to antagonistic and supporting roles as 1997 approached, starting with Aziz Mirza's romantic comedy Yes Boss, opposite Shah Rukh Khan and Juhi Chawla.
 Yes Boss was one of the highest-grossing movies of the year.
 He earned a nomination for the Filmfare Award for Best Performance in a Negative Role.
 His next release was Hameshaa, opposite Saif Ali Khan and Kajol, with Pancholi in a negative role.

 During 1998 and 1999 he appeared in the movies Devta, Zanjeer: The Chain (1998), Hafta Vasuli, Benaam, Aaya Toofan(1999).
 Pancholi paired with Sanjay Dutt and Manisha Koirala to play the antagonist in Baaghi (2000).
 Later that year, he reunited with Sanjay Gupta to play a police inspector in Jung, opposite Sanjay Dutt, Jackie Shroff, Raveena Tandon and Shilpa Shetty.
 His last release of the year was Tarkieb, opposite Nana Patekar, Tabu and Shilpa Shetty.
 Long delayed movie Bhai no 1 with Farah (actress) his only release in 2001 Bhagwaat Ek Jung with Mithun Chakraborty.

 In 2002, Pancholi had his next major release with a supporting role in Vipul Amrutlal Shah's heist thriller Aankhen, which featured an ensemble cast of Amitabh Bachchan, Akshay Kumar, Arjun Rampal, Sushmita Sen and Paresh Rawal.
 The film was one of the highest-grossing films of the year.
 His other releases of 2002 were Jaani Dushman: Ek Anokhi Kahani, Gautam Govinda and Yeh Dil Aashiqanaa.
 In 2003 he appeared in a patriotic movie Border Hindustan Ka, with Faisal Khan, Rajat Bedi, Akshaye Khanna and Sudesh Berry.
 He made a cameo appearance in Chalte Chalte.

 Pancholi collaborated with Sanjay Gupta for the fifth time in the 2004 action thriller Musafir, playing the main antagonist opposite Anil Kapoor, Sameera Reddy, Mahesh Manjrekar, Koena Mitra, Shakti Kapoor and Sanjay Dutt.
 The movie received negative reviews, but Pancholi received positive reviews for his performance, with Taran Adarsh labelling his performance "first-rate".

 Pancholi had a comeback as the antagonist in Chandan Arora's low-budget action film Striker (2010).
 Pancholi restricted himself to antagonist and character roles, with films such as Rush (2012), Hridayanath (2012), Mumbai Mirror (2013), Race 2 (2013), Jai Ho (2014), Dishkiyaoon (2014), Hero (2015) and Bajirao Mastani (2015).

 Controversies

+Physical assault

 In 2016, after a decade-long trial, a local metropolitan court in Mumbai found Aditya Pancholi guilty of assaulting a business associate in a fit of rage in 2005, and sentenced him to a one-year imprisonment with a fine of Rs.
 20,000/- (US$300).
 Pancholi has appealed against the judgment in a higher court.